pars20/tgju_matisweb/README.md

 ## Last trade Date
-Shows the Date for the last trade which we have retrieved
+Shows the Date for the last trade which we have retrieved.

 `[TGJU matisweb INDEX_NAME date]`